-Knowing what to say when someone dies when talking to a friend, family member, colleague or anyone who has lost someone dear to them, is an incredibly sensitive topic.
+Knowing what to say when someone dies - be it to a friend, family member, colleague or anyone who has lost someone dear to them - is an incredibly sensitive topic.

-Grief is different for everyone.
+Grief is different for everyone (opens in new tab).
 It manifests itself differently in different people and no one person’s experience of grief is the same.
 As a result, there isn’t one formula for knowing what to say when someone dies.
 However, having some comforting words to hand or spending some time thinking about what to write in a sympathy card (opens in new tab) can be great first steps in offering support to those who have suffered a loss.

-Charities that support both adults and children coping with grief and loss share their insights and advice on what to say when someone dies below.
-Along with advice on what to do to support anyone in your life who has suffered a bereavement.
+Charities that support both adults and children coping with grief and loss share their insights and advice on what to say when someone dies.
+Along with tips on what to do to support anyone in your life who has suffered a bereavement.

 What to say when someone dies